AI Company Incorporation in Argentina

 • Collective Bargaining Agreement (Convenio Colectivo de Trabajo – CCT): It is crucial to identify the CCT that applies to the company’s industry.
 This agreement establishes minimum salary scales, job categories, vacation periods, leave, and other working conditions specific to the sector.

-• Local and International Strategic Partnerships: Identify and forge alliances with both local and international partners, such as chip manufacturers, software providers, business operators, and other essential service or technology providers.
-Utilize local networks, chambers of commerce, sector associations, and tech incubators or accelerators to connect with vetted suppliers and partners, to accelerate market entry by providing immediate market access, client bases, and regulatory insights.
+• Local and International Strategic Partnerships: Identify and build alliances with both local and international partners, such as chip manufacturers (technology transfer), software service providers, business operators, and other essential service or technology providers.
+Integrate into national innovation ecosystems, chambers of commerce, sector associations, and tech incubators or accelerators to connect with vetted suppliers and partners.
+This approach speeds up market entry by providing immediate access to markets, client bases, and understanding regulations, resulting in an indirect economic impact.

-Once the business operations are established, the focus shifts to customer acquisition, market positioning, and revenue growth.
+Once business operations are established, the focus shifts to customer acquisition, building a strong market position, driving revenue growth, and creating skilled employment to support long-term contributions to the local economy.

 • Brand Identity: Create a strong brand that clearly reflects the company’s value proposition and market positioning.